 Hubs will be crucial for the global expansion of the RMB offshore market providing for higher acceptance of the currency for trade and settlement.
 Moreover, within the hubs private initiative and market demand drive innovation and move away from the constraints of officially supplied liquidity.

 RMB offshore hubs develop in a more independent way from the onshore market and eventually expand as platforms for “pure offshore” transactions.
 It is in this spirit that the Luxembourg financial centre is developing actively its renminbi activities.

-- the leading listing place for RMB denominated bonds in Europe and the third largest worldwide;
+- The leading listing place for RMB denominated bonds in Europe and the forth largest worldwide;

 Luxembourg institutions have an impressive track record in cross-border activities.
 The Luxembourg Stock Exchange (LuxSE) was the first to launch a Chinese Sovereign bond in 1994.
 The first RMB-denominated bond by a European issuer (Volkswagen) was listed at the LuxSE in 2011.
 In 2014, the first RMB bond by a Chinese mainland company issued in the Eurozone was listed in Luxembourg.

 Many of the major international asset managers, as well as the biggest Chinese players in this industry, have launched renminbi-denominated investment funds in Luxembourg.
 Luxembourg’s asset management industry is an important driver in the development of RMB investment funds.